Introduction

 C. Staff Training and Safety Protocols

-- Conduct quarterly workshops on PPE usage, spill management, and regulatory updates.
-Hospitals with regular training report 40% fewer incidents .
+- Conduct quarterly training sessions on PPE usage, spill control, and segregation updates.

 D. Sustainable Innovations